cloudinary-devs/php-create-catalog/readme.md

 * **Synchronous Upload**: Images are uploaded synchronously.
 * **Database Integration**: Image names and their Cloudinary public IDs are saved in the database.
 * **Dynamic Delivery**: Public IDs are used to generate delivery URLs with transformations like resizing, cropping, and overlay.
-* **AI-Generated Descriptions**: Descriptions are auto-generated using Cloudinary's AI Content Analysis add-on for auto-captioning.
+* **AI-Generated Image Alt Text**: Descriptions are auto-generated using Cloudinary's AI Content Analysis add-on for image alt text.
 * **Metadata Management**: User-entered information is saved as metadata in Cloudinary and retrieved on product display pages.